 You might invite staff or students to reflect on what they hope for in the day ahead.
-In Natalie Kuhn's French Immersion classroom, the sentence stem "aujourd'hui j'espère que..." (ie, "Today I hope that...") became an opportunity to practice thinking hopefully while also learning new vocabulary.
+In Natalie Kuhn's French Immersion classroom, You could also start the day with hope using different media sources.
+One example is a video of the poem "Hope is the thing with feathers" by Emily Dickinson (read by Claire Danes, and signed by Rachel, age 9). the sentence stem "aujourd'hui j'espère que..." (ie, "Today I hope that...") became an opportunity to practice thinking hopefully while also learning new vocabulary.